dergigi/dergigi.github.io/collections/bitcoin/_posts/2025-10-31-building-boris.md

 If you know me just a little bit, you'll know that I'm a huge fan of [John Vervaeke](https://johnvervaeke.com/series/awakening-from-the-meaning-crisis/).
 He's a smart cookie, and lots of the things that he says make a ton of sense to me.
 One of those things is that *dialogue* is absolutely fundamental to our cognition and being (to existence itself, actually), and that dia-Logos and distributed cognition are more powerful than trying to have your way.
 The sum of the whole is larger than its parts and all that.

 So now my approach to vibe-coding is as follows: before I do anything, I enter into a dialogue with the LLM.
 It doesn't matter what it is.
 Whether I want to fix a bug, add a feature, document something, or start a new app from scratch.
 I always lead with a question.
-(Oh, how socratic![^fn-socrates])
+(Oh, how Socratic![^fn-socrates])

 [^fn-socrates]: [Socrates](https://ants.sh/p/npub1s0cra5735s8ccw7pfvqtp4see7t7lkfr0gwrfhkhsfakuxkf5ahs83023h) was the goat frfr no cap